Mike Loan

-William Joseph "Mike" Loan (September 27, 1894 - November 12, 1966) was a Major League Baseball player for the Philadelphia Phillies.
+William Joseph "Mike" Loan (September 27, 1894 - November 12, 1966) was an American Major League Baseball player for the Philadelphia Phillies.
 He was officially listed as standing 5 ft 11 in and weighing 185 lb.

 Early life

 Mike Loan was born in Philadelphia, Pennsylvania, on September 27, 1894.
 He was a student-athlete at Villanova University, 1 of 49 from the school to play in Major League Baseball.

 Baseball career

 Loan got a "cup of coffee" with the Philadelphia Phillies in September 1912, appearing in a single game.
 He was the National League's second-youngest player that season, behind Frank O'Rourke of the Boston Braves.
 He was one of six players to appear at catcher for the Phillies in 1912, posting a 1.000 fielding percentage behind the plate.
 Appearing in the majors for the only time at age 17, he played against the St. Louis Cardinals, recording one hit, a single, in two at-bats, for a career batting average of .500.
 He also scored a run in his only game.

 Loan later appeared in the minors, a member of the Eastern League's Bridgeport Americans.
 In 1919, he batted .149 with 11 hits in 74 at-bats over 28 games.
 Two of his hits went for extra bases: one double and one triple.
 He slugged .189 and collected 14 total bases.
 In the field, he had the Americans' second-most appearances at catcher (Bill Skiff) and made 84 putouts, 24 assists and 1 error, amassing a .991 fielding percentage.